carpentries/instructor-training/_episodes/03-expertise.md

 > ## What Is An Expert?
 >
-> 1. Name someone that you think is an expert (does not matter what they're
+> 1. Name someone that you think is an expert (does not matter what they are
 > an expert in).
 As an expert, what makes them special or different from
 > other people?
 > OR